FeDev9/Air_Pollution/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Insert your API key in .env.example file and rename the file .env .
+Insert your API key in .env.sample file and rename the file .env .